1. Find 10 square feet in your landscape – either in your lawn or in an existing garden bed.

 At Edge of the Woods Native Plant Nursery, we have landscape plugs for an easy and economical start to your pollinator patch.
-The small plugs are easy to plant, ready to take off in your landscape, and only $5 each.
+The small plugs are easy to plant and ready to take off in your landscape.
+They are only $5 each.
 We’ve selected some of the best plants for pollinators to provide nectar and habitat from Spring through frost.

 For an even more robust start to your patch, put in a few gallon perennial plants, chosen from our selection of over 100 species.
-You can locate plants that are good for pollinators by looking for the friendly bee icon on our plant signage.
+Stroll through our nursery and locate plants that are good for pollinators by looking for the friendly bee icon on our plant signage.

 The following species are available as plugs in our mix-and-match pollinator section.
 Stop in today, quantities are limited!

 Liatris spicata (Gayfeather) Sun to part sun, 24-48” tall, purple, summer.
 Bumblebees, digger bees, leaf-cutting bees, butterflies, and skippers

 Aster oblongifolius (Aromatic Aster) 18”-24”, mounding, sun to part sun, blue, fall.
 Butterflies, bees.

 Phlox paniculata (Summer Phlox) 36” , sun to part sun, pink to lavender to white flowers, summer.
 Butterflies, moths, skippers, bees, flies.

 Helenium autumnale (Sneezeweed) Moist to wet soil, sun to part shade, 36”-48”, yellow mid to late summer.
 Long- tongued bees, including honeybees, bumblebees, digger bees, cuckoo bees, leaf-cutting bees, Halictid bees, Sphecid wasps, Vespid wasps, Syrphid flies, butterflies, and beetles.